-It is recommended that schools link with their individual school HR providers to discuss directly issues relating to members of staff who are pregnant.

-- It is important that planning builds in the need to avoid increases in unnecessary and unmanageable workload burdens.
-This could include a review of existing practices in this respect and schools may wish to draw on DfE's workload reduction toolkit. - DfE has also published a range of resources, including case studies to support remote education and help address staff workload, this includes case studies on managing wellbeing.

-Deploying support staff and accommodating visiting specialists

-- Schools should ensure that appropriate support is made available for pupils with SEND, for example by deploying teaching assistants and enabling specialist staff from both within and outside the school to work with pupils in different classes or year groups. - Where support staff capacity is available, schools may consider using this to support catch-up provision or targeted interventions. - Teaching assistants may also be deployed to lead groups or cover lessons, under the direction and supervision of a qualified, or nominated, teacher (under the Education (Specified Work) (England) Regulations 2012 for maintained schools and non-maintained special schools and in accordance with the freedoms provided under the funding agreement for academies). - Any redeployment should not be at the expense of supporting pupils with SEND. - Head teachers should be satisfied that the person has the appropriate skills, expertise and experience to carry out the work, and discuss

-The responsibilities of a Teaching Assistant depends on what level you the teaching assistant is .See examples below:-

-Teaching Assistant Level 1 - To work under the direct instruction of the classroom teacher.
+• flexible working practices in ways that promote good work life balance for teachers and leaders All employers have a duty of care to their employees, and this extends to their mental health Schools may already have mechanisms to support staff wellbeing and these will be particularly important, as some staff may be particularly anxious about returning to school Staff Deployment Schools may continue need to alter the way in which they deploy their staff, and use existing staff more flexibly Managers should discuss and agree any changes to staff roles with individuals.
+It is important that planning builds in the need to avoid increases in unnecessary and unmanageable workload burdens.
+This could include a review of existing practices in this respect and schools may wish to draw on DfE's workload reduction toolkit.
+DfE has also published a range of resources, including case studies to support remote education and help address staff workload, this includes case studies on managing wellbeing.
+Deploying support staff and accommodating visiting specialists Schools should ensure that appropriate support is made available for pupils with SEND, for example by deploying teaching assistants and enabling specialist staff from both within and outside the school to work with pupils in different classes or year groups.
+Where support staff capacity is available, schools may consider using this to support catch-up provision or targeted interventions.
+The responsibilities of a Teaching Assistant depends on what level you the teaching assistant is .See examples below:- Teaching Assistant Level 1 - To work under the direct instruction of the classroom teacher.
 General support to the teacher in the management of pupils and the classroom.
 Teaching Assistant Level 2 - to work under the instruction/guidance of teacher.
 Work may be carried out in the classroom or with small groups.